Home > Blogs > Endocrinology > How to Take Care of your Eyes When you Have Diabetes

 Here are the basics you need to know about caring for your eyes when you have diabetes.

 - Know your family history.
-If anyone in your family has diabetes-related eye problems, you’re at increased risk for them too.
-Be sure to tell your doctor about any family history of vision problems so he or she can keep a close watch on your eyes.
+If anyone in your family has diabetes-related eye problems, you’re at increased risk for them, too.
+Be sure to tell your doctor about any family history of vision problems so he or she can monitor your eyes closely.

 - Control your blood sugar levels.
 Keeping your blood sugar under control is one of the most important things you can do to protect your vision.
 Work with your doctor to keep your blood sugar levels as close to normal as possible.

 - Quit smoking.
-Smoking doubles your risk for developing diabetic retinopathy, a leading cause of blindness.
+Smoking doubles your risk of developing diabetic retinopathy, a leading cause of blindness.
 If you smoke, now is the time to quit.
-Talk to your doctor about programs and products that can help you kick the habit for good.
+Talk to your doctor about programs and products to help kick the habit for good.

 - Eat a healthy diet.
-Eating a diet rich in fruits, vegetables and whole grains can help control your blood sugar and improve your overall health.
+Eating a diet rich in fruits, vegetables, and whole grains can help control blood sugar and improve overall health.
 This type of healthy eating can also help prevent or delay the onset of diabetes-related eye problems.

 - Take care of your overall health.
-In addition to managing your diabetes, be sure to take care of your other health conditions.
-High blood pressure and high cholesterol can both contribute to vision problems, so it’s important to keep these under control.
+In addition to managing your diabetes, take care of your other health conditions.
+High blood pressure and high cholesterol can contribute to vision problems, so keeping these under control is essential.

 - Keep your eyes clean.
-If you wear contact lenses, be sure to clean them regularly and follow the manufacturer’s instructions for care.
-Diabetics are at increased risk for developing serious eye infections, so it’s important to take extra care of your lenses.
+If you wear contact lenses, clean them regularly and follow the manufacturer’s instructions for care.
+People with diabetes are at increased risk for developing severe eye infections, so taking extra care of your lenses is essential.

 - Protect your eyes from the sun.
-Wear sunglasses that block out 100 percent of both UVA and UVB rays whenever you’re outdoors.
-Consider wearing a wide-brimmed hat as well to further protect your eyes from the sun’s harmful rays.
+Wear sunglasses that block out 100 per cent of UVA and UVB rays whenever you’re outdoors.
+Consider wearing a wide-brimmed hat to protect your eyes from the sun’s harmful rays.

 - Be aware of other vision problems.
 Diabetes can also cause other vision problems, such as dry eyes, cataracts and glaucoma.
 If you experience any changes in your vision, be sure to see your doctor right away.